 In the 1830s, many rock gardens used imported natural rock but this was costly and difficult to transport due to the weight and bulk.
 Innovators sought to use artificial materials because they allowed the construction of large scale rockwork at a much lower cost leaving more money to be spent on the plants for the displays.
 Several different companies began using cements for rockwork in the 1840s.These artificial rockwork structures used rejected products from brick kilns or cheap stone for their structure, then covered with cement formed into a rockery design to imitate nature.
 Painting was often used to finish the cement so that colour variations could be seen to more convincingly imitate natural rock and make rock gardens more authentic looking.

-Choice of stone for your rockery
+What sort of stone should you select for your rockery?

 If you wish to create a Victorian-style rockery, the choice of rocks is up to you.
 However if you source local rock and stone, this is more likely to cost you less and will look in keeping with the surroundings and it is easier to go and choose the most suitable pieces from the landscape merchant.
 Buying salvaged or second-hand natural stone will save you money.
 Sandstone is suitable and widely available, that is not too alkaline or too hard and dense for your plants.
 You need to choose stone in a range of sizes so as to construct a natural looking outcrop.